-- Team work, (online and in class) personal project
+- Team work (online and in class) and Project Work;

-- Collaboration and co-design with Social Change School main partners.
-By applying this “blended formula”, we can overcome the disadvantages that comes with long distance learning.
+- Collaboration and co-design with Social Change School’s main partners.
+By applying this “blended formula”, we can overcome the disadvantages that come with long-distance learning.

-Our students study on the online platform Moodle (one of the best online platforms today): it can be accessed on mobile devices, user friendly, useful and reliable in assessing results from the learning processes, well known, widely used and recognized.
-With a personal username and password, each student can access Moodle, which offers:
+Our students study on an eLearning platform (Moodle): it can be accessed on mobile devices, it’s user friendly, useful and reliable in assessing results from the learning processes, well-known, widely used and recognized.
+Each student can access Moodle with a personal username and password; the platform offers:

-- Didactics materials, both written and visual (videos)
+- Handbooks, Didactic materials, both written and visual (videos);

-Our trainers and lecturers are professionals in the best Third Sector organizations.
-They deliver best practices to our students, they become part of Social Change School governance and they update programs in collaboration with the Board of Education.
+Our trainers and lecturers are professionals from the best NGOs and NonProfit organizations.
+They deliver best practices to our students, they become part of Social Change School‘s governance and they update programmes in collaboration with the Board of Didactics.

 Each trainer/lecturer is a proficient English speaker.

-During the Master Programme each student has to work on a personal project which has to focus on relevant social needs that have a great social impact.
-It must be clear and structured as if it were to be presented to potential donors or organizations for possible collaborations.
+During the Master Programme, each student has to work on a Group Project work, which has to focus on relevant social needs that have a great social impact.
+The Project work must be clear and structured as if it were to be presented to potential donors or organizations for possible collaborations.

-4) Being Mangers in a Non Profit Sector “of value”
+Being Managers in a Non Profit Sector “of value”

-Social Change School staff supports students in designing an individual development plan to acquire managerial skills fundamental in building a career.
+Social Change School’s staff supports students in designing an individual development plan to acquire managerial skills that are fundamental in building a career.
 Among them: